Dr Serena Trowbridge

 Serena is Reader in Victorian Literature and Associate Director for Research at the School of English at Birmingham City University.
 She became an Elected Trustee in 2018, and has held the posts of Chair of the Library Committee and Honorary Secretary before being elected as Senior Vice-President in 2020.

-A regular speaker for the Monday lecture series, Serena tries to arrange meetings at the BMI and bring her students to visit, which has spread the word among the students she teaches.
+A regular speaker for the Monday lecture series, Serena tries to arrange meetings at the Institute and bring her students to visit, which has spread the word among the students she teaches.

 Junior Vice President

 Samina has been an Elected Trustee since January 2019.
 She is also the Honorary Librarian and was elected Junior Vice President in January 2020.

 Samina has acted as liaison between members, trustees, staff and volunteers and has built a team of volunteers over the past three years who are trained and willing to help in any way they can.

 The Hiatus Business Plan that was approved by the Board of Trustees in 2019 had a major contribution from Samina and is the bedrock for transforming the Institute into a modern, transparent and thriving organisation.
 Samina also sits on the Governance committee and chairs the Library committee, as Honorary Librarian.

 James is originally from Evesham in Worcestershire, and is Group Financial Controller for the Mainstay group, a UK-wide property management business based in Worcester, but which has a large portfolio in Birmingham.

 He qualified as a Chartered Accountant in 1995, and a Chartered Tax Adviser in 1997, and has a proven track record of good financial governance.